Michelle Blair-Myers Dip. Integrative Counselling, MBACP

 I offer short and long-term therapy, depending on the presenting issues and your needs.

 I am a qualified integrative counsellor and member of the British Association for Counselling and Psychotherapy (BACP).
 I hold a Certificate in Counselling Skills and a post-graduate Diploma in Integrative Counselling (with distinction).

-In addition to my private practice, I am a counsellor working with charities Family Matters and Mind.
+In addition to my private practice, I am a counsellor working with the charity Mind.

 I have over 30 years experience working in the healthcare profession within the NHS.

 I also have experience in cultural diversity having worked and lived in Bangladesh and Nepal.